contagon/handbook/handbook/18-priesthood-ordinances-and-blessings.md

 The bishop holds the priesthood keys for baptizing 8-year-old members of record in a ward.
 These children should be baptized and confirmed on or as soon after their 8th birthday as is reasonable (see [Doctrine and Covenants 68:27]).
 These are children for whom Church membership records already exist (see [33.6.2]).
 When they reach age 8, the bishop makes sure they have every opportunity to accept the gospel and be baptized and confirmed.

-For information about baptizing and confirming a person who has an intellectual disability, see [38.2.1.8] and [38.2.3.5].
+For information about baptizing and confirming a person who has an intellectual disability, see [38.2.4] and [38.2.8.1].

-The bishop or an assigned counselor conducts interviews for the baptism and confirmation of:
+The bishop or an assigned counselor interviews children of record for baptism and confirmation.
+Instructions are in [31.2.3.1].

-* Children age 8 who are members of record.
-* Children age 8 who are not members of record but have at least one parent or guardian who is a member.
-* Members of record ages 9 and older whose baptism was delayed due to intellectual disabilities.

-Instructions for interviews are provided in [38.2.3.3].
 For information about filling out the Baptism and Confirmation Record, see [18.8.3].

 Bishops give special attention to 7-year-old children in the ward, ensuring that their parents, their Primary leaders and teachers, and those who minister to their families help them prepare for baptism and confirmation.
 Elders quorum and Relief Society leaders also encourage parents to prepare their children for these ordinances.

 #### 18.7.1.2 Converts

 The mission president holds the priesthood keys for baptizing converts in a mission.
-Convert baptisms are defined as baptisms of:

-* Persons ages 9 and older who have never been baptized and confirmed.
-See [18.7.1.1] for an exception for those with intellectual disabilities.
-* Children ages 8 and older whose parents (1) are not members or (2) are being baptized and confirmed at the same time as the children.

-Full-time missionaries interview converts for baptism and confirmation.
-Instructions are provided in [38.2.3.3].
+For this reason, full-time missionaries interview converts for baptism and confirmation.
+Instructions are in [31.2.3.2].

 For information about filling out the Baptism and Confirmation Record, see [18.8.3].

 ### 18.7.2 Baptismal Services